-Students must receive an 80% or higher on all exams as well as, pass all range and road proficiencies in order to graduate the program.
+Students must receive an 80% or higher on the Hazmat Exam and ELDT Final Exam as well as, pass all range and road proficiencies in order to graduate the program.
+Students must also maintain 90% attendance and 70% GPA.

-120 Clock Hours Classroom Training
+Classroom Training